-By breathing deeply and deliberately sighing, we mimic the physiological effect of relaxation.
-It sends signals to the mind saying “It’s okay to relax now.”
+By breathing deeply and deliberately sighing, we mimic the physiological effects of relaxation.
+A long, gentle exhalation sends signals to the mind saying “It’s okay to relax now.”

-- Breathe deeply again, sigh and pause.
-Repeat seven times.
+- Repeat about seven times.

 - Let each breath be slightly deeper and softer than the one before.